Surveying: Software

-Land surveyors, construction professionals, and civil engineers using total station, GPS, 3D scanners, and other collector data use Land Surveying Software to increase efficiency, accuracy, and productivity.
+Land surveyors, construction professionals, geomatics engineers and civil engineers using total station, GPS, 3D scanners, and other collector data use land surveying software to increase efficiency, accuracy, and productivity.
 Land Surveying Software is a staple of contemporary land surveying.

 Typically, much if not all of the drafting and some of the designing for plans and plats of the surveyed property is done by the surveyor, and nearly everyone working in the area of drafting today (2021) utilizes CAD software and hardware both on PC, and more and more in newer generation data collectors in the field as well.
 Other computer platforms and tools commonly used today by surveyors are offered online by the U.S. Federal Government and other governments' survey agencies, such as the National Geodetic Survey and the CORS network, to get automated corrections and conversions for collected GPS data, and the data coordinate systems themselves.

 Techniques

 Surveyors determine the position of objects by measuring angles and distances.
 The factors that can affect the accuracy of their observations are also measured.
 They then use this data to create vectors, bearings, coordinates, elevations, areas, volumes, plans and maps.
 Measurements are often split into horizontal and vertical components to simplify calculation.

 GPS and astronomic measurements also need measurement of a time component.